Gravitational-wave astronomy requires population-informed parameter estimation: Discussion

-\textbf{\textit{Discussion}}---Single-event PE and population inference are not disjoint analyses; in the context of Bayesian inference from catalog data, the latter is the correct approach to derive the former, not the other way round.
-Recycling single-event PE samples for population inference is just a practical, operational recipe, but is bound to fail due to numerical errors as the catalog grows~\cite{Farr:2019rap, Essick:2022ojx, Talbot:2023pex, Heinzel:2025ogf, Kobayashi:2026lac}.
+Single-event PE and population inference are not disjoint analyses; in the context of Bayesian inference from catalog data, the latter is the correct approach to derive the former, not the other way round.
+This is equally true for ground-based~\cite{Fishbach:2019ckx, Moore:2021xhn}, spaced-based~\cite{Toubiana:2026yml, Criswell:2026xqk}, and pulsar-timing observations~\cite{vanHaasteren:2024yzz}.
+Recycling single-event PE samples for population inference is just a practical, operational recipe, but its accuracy is already limited at current catalog sizes~\cite{Farr:2019rap, Essick:2022ojx, Talbot:2023pex, Heinzel:2025ogf, Kobayashi:2026lac}.
 For astrophysical inference it may become necessary to characterize single-event likelihoods in more detail instead of posteriors~\cite{Loredo:2012jm} or bypass this step completely and sample the hierarchical posterior directly~\cite{Mancarella:2025uat, Criswell:2026xqk}.

 Previous work has demonstrated the importance of hierarchical PE in judging apparent outliers~\cite{Fishbach:2019ckx, Mandel:2025qnh, Tenorio:2026dcc}.
 Our main conceptual point is further that any standard PE data product is inherently biased and interpretations thereof require more care than current GW catalogs emphasize.
 We illustrated this for a few among many interesting cases where unphysical PE priors are detrimental to astrophysical interpretation.
 We note that selecting events to study the population of BH mergers based on initial mass estimates is itself an incorrect use of single-event PE---an inconsistency present in all current analyses.
-Instead, all events should be included, with source classifications inferred hierarchically~\cite{Essick:2020ghc, LIGOScientific:2024elc}.
+Instead, all events should be included, with source classifications inferred hierarchically~\cite{Fishbach:2020ryj, Essick:2020ghc, LIGOScientific:2024elc}.